 As an unpopular sinner, Levi must have been a very lonely person.
 Being a hated member of the society, he surely was scowled at by those passing by.
-His booth probably had been vandalized by graffiti numerous times by punk kids around the town.
-What a difficult life it was for Levi.
-At this moment, he was alone sitting in his tax collector booth.
-It was a ripe time for Jesus to meet him.
-Jesus had one intention in approaching Levi.
+He was alone sitting in his tax collector booth.
 Look at verse 27b. “`Follow me,’ Jesus said to him.”
 Jesus was calling Levi to be one of his twelve disciples.
 Why would Jesus call such a person?
 As we’ve seen with the leper and paralytic, Jesus sees people differently than just by outward appearances and circumstances.
 Jesus sees the heart.
 He saw hope and potential in Levi.
 His call, “Follow me”, was actually a challenge for Levi to repent.
-In order to follow Jesus, Levi had to leave his selfish life behind.
+In order to follow Jesus, Levi had to leave his selfish life behind completely.
 It was a call to a new life of faith.
 Jesus call, “Follow me”, was an opportunity for Levi also to be healed.

 How then did Levi respond?
 It would not be an easy or comfortable life in following Christ.
 Yet according to verse 28, “…Levi got up, left everything and followed him.”
-We see here that Levi heard Jesus’ call and obeyed immediately.
+Levi heard Jesus’ call and obeyed immediately.
 Levi was ready to follow and learn from Jesus the Messiah.
 He was ready to turn away from his past life with no regrets.
 When Levi made this decision of faith to follow Jesus, there was something amazing that happened.
 This selfish man now suddenly gained the heart to serve and host others.
 He sacrificed what he could, spending the money he once idolized, and threw a great banquet for Jesus.
-It likely was full of prime rib, roast lamb, varieties of desserts, and delicious wine.
+It was likely full of prime rib, roast lamb, varieties of desserts, and delicious wine.
 He invited his tax collector posse, along with other sinners in the neighborhood.
-It was like the crowd at Delilah’s coming and hanging out with Jesus as their guest of honor.
+It like the crowd at Delilah’s coming to hang with Jesus as their guest of honor.
 What a joyful time it was.